TheForkPower/theforkpower.github.io/daoschess/index.md

 ## Quick Links

-Club Details and Club Rules
-Tournaments
+[Club Details and Club Rules](/daoschess/details) Find out where it is hosted and read some ground rules Chess Tournaments